Sylius/Sylius/docs/customization/api.rst

 Then let's say you want to remove ``translations``.

 Utilising serialization groups to remove fields might be quite tricky as Symfony combines all of the serialization files into one.
-The easiest solution to remove the field is to create a new serialization group and use it for fields you want to have and declare this group in the endpoint.
+The easiest solution to remove the field is to create a new serialization group, use it for the fields you want to have, and declare this group in the endpoint.

-First let's add the ``config/api_platform/Product.xml`` configuration file.
-See ``How to add an additional endpoint?`` for more information.
+First, let's add the ``config/api_platform/Product.xml`` configuration file.
+See :ref:`how-to-add-additional-endpoint` for more information.
 Then let's modify the endpoint.
-For this example I will use GET item in the shop, but you can also create some custom endpoint:
+For this example, we will use GET item in the shop, but you can also create some custom endpoint:

 .. code-block:: xml